driemworks/fangorn/README.md

   Use cases: Temporary priveleged roles and access managent.
 Licensing of data (streaming services?)
 3. N-time access NFTs: An NFT that allows data access a total number of N times.
 Once data has been accessed N times using that NFT, data access is lost.
   Use cases: IDK but I bet someone creative can come up with something :p
+4. Revokable Access Tokens

+Password
+Psp22-Ownership
+Signature
+DaoMembership
+Time
+GPS (as a password)
+API & Verification logic => gadget
+proof-of-x: `it rained in dallas on sunday according to weather.com`

+=> wrap them all in zkps (e.g. circom)

 #### TODOs